AnggaR96s/Reforestation/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## What do you call a pig that knows karate?
+A pork chop!